 - How much coverage you want

-Should I Get No-Medical Life Insurance If I Have Underlying Health Conditions?
+Should You Get No-Medical Life Insurance If You Have Underlying Health Conditions?

 If you have an underlying condition, no-medical life insurance is certainly an option that you should consider.
 However, it shouldn’t be the first door on which you should go knocking.
 Instead, try traditional life insurance first because you may be healthier than you think.